Yellowcactus23/GFPS/ReadMe.md

 This repo contains an algorithm to assess whether or not a girl is worth pursuing.
 This scale is based on looks, personally traits, and red flags.
-There is a self evaluation, an initial evaluation that can be updated, and a relationship specific evaluation.
+There is a self evaluation, an initial evaluation that can be updated, and a relationship specific evaluation (v0.0.1 just has the girlfriend evaluation feature).

 The person is then ranked based on their own personality traits, and difficiencies between the two of you are pointed out.